alex23lemm/Syria-Refugee-Response-Shiny-App/about.md

 Most of the heavy lifting is done by functions defined in utils.R which is also included in the app's repo.
 Part of this functionality is the following:

-* Downloading data using the United Nations JSON API
+* Downloading data using the United Nations REST API
 * Tidying and processing the data
 * Creating the pyramid plot for visualizing demographic data